Virna Sheard

 Virginia Sheard (April 24, 1862 – February 22, 1943) was a Canadian poet and novelist.
 She also wrote under the name Stanton Sheard.

 Early life

-Sheard was born in Cobourg, Ontario, the daughter of Elizabeth Butler and Eldridge Stanton, a photographer.
+Sheard was born in Cobourg, Canada West, the daughter of Elizabeth Butler and Eldridge Stanton, a photographer.
 Eldridge was a descendant of United Empire Loyalists.
 The family moved soon after to Toronto where she was raised.
 Her brother Eldridge Stanton Jr. and his wife both died at Niagara Falls, in the Ice Bridge Disaster of 1912.

 Career

 Sheard began publishing her poems and stories in magazines around 1898.
 She wrote her first books, Trevelyan's Little Daughters (1898) and A Maid of Many Moods (1902) to entertain her sons.
 Her adult fiction was written mainly in the romance genre and included, By the Queen's Grace (1904; a romance set in Elizabethan London), The Man at Lone Lake (1912), The Golden Apple Tree (1920), Below the Salt (1936), and Leaves in the Wind (1938).
 Below the Salt is a melodramatic story of Marcus O'Sullivan, a wealthy Ontario farmer.

 She wrote five volumes of poetry, mainly with religious themes.
 Some of these included The Miracle and Other Poems (1913), Carry On!
 (1917), The Ballad of the Quest (1922), Candle Flame (1926), and Fairy Doors (1932).
 She collected what she thought were her best in Leaves in the Wind, (1938).

 Her poem "The Young Knights", which opens with the lines "Now they remain to us forever young / Who with such splendour gave their youth away", is often cited among Canadian women's literary responses to World War I. Of her novel By the Queen's Grace, one reviewer wrote: "It is highly romantic (which is important) and highly improbable (which is of no consequence), and readers of 17 or 70 will find it equally to their taste."